PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI2.md

 4. Apply concepts from A Designer's Critical Alphabet to a data project.

 __Table of contents:__
+1. Q&A and standup: 1 hour
-1. Introduction: 2 hours
+2. Introduction: 2 hours
-2. Workshop: 3 hours
+3. Workshop: 3 hours
+4. Reflection & Work/learning log: 1 hour

 ## Questions or issues?
 If you have any questions or issues regarding the course material, please first ask your peers or ask us in the Q&A in Datalab!